 There was virtually no record of Samuel Jr. during this time and there are suggestions that he may have remained for a further period of time in the Lunenburg-Mecklenburg County area of Virginia.
 Eventually he joined his brothers in Surry County, North Carolina, filed for a land grant there, then left it to move to what became Spartanburg District, South Carolina.
 As for Nathaniel, there have been absolutely no references found to him until 1782 when he appeared in the tax records of Surry County, North Carolina<2>.
 This writer speculates that during most of this time he was with his hypothesized brother, Samuel, staying in Virginia for a time, then moving to South Carolina.

-The Surry County tax record also includes Hezekiah and Hezekiah's two oldest sons, "Runnels" (a spelling variation of Reynolds) and Robert.
+The Surry County tax record for 1782 also includes a Nathaniel Gentry as well as Hezekiah, the oldest son of David-II Gentry (a brother of Samuel) and Hezekiah's two oldest sons, "Runnels" (a spelling variation of Reynolds) and Robert.
 Hezekiah, his sons, and Nathaniel were present in the county long enough to be taxed for their horses, but were not taxed for any cows or land as were the other Gentrys in the tax list.
 Reading between the lines, their presence in North Carolina may have been due to the fact that in the second half of 1780, Robert Gentry, and two younger brothers, Hezekiah Jr. and William served for short periods of time in the Loyalist militia.
 This militia had been organized by the British General Cornwallis after the capture of Charleston, to support his base of supply there and to provide control of the countryside as Cornwallis' armies advanced inland to occupy South Carolina.
 After Cornwallis' defeat at Yorktown, in October 1781, the newly- established South Carolina Legislature passed the Confiscation Act of 1782 by which land was taken from some 200 Loyalist sympathizers.
 Many hundreds of other Loyalists had no land confiscated but were persona non grata to their neighbors.
-Because Nathaniel was with Hezekiah in North Carolina, he may have shown Loyalist sympathies also and both families felt unwanted in South Carolina.
+Because Nathaniel was with Hezekiah in North Carolina, he may have shown Loyalist sympathies also, and both families felt unwanted in South Carolina.
 Their Loyalist activities were apparently not strong enough to prevent them from going back home within the following year.
-It was not long before Nathaniel and Hezekiah acquired land grants and appeared to be in the good graces of the authorities.
+It was not long before both Nathaniel and Hezekiah acquired land grants and appeared to be in the good graces of the authorities.

 The few records involving Nathaniel can be summarized in a few lines of

 Let us deal with these one by one.
 By 1790, Hezekiah and John Gentry, whom we can identify as sons of David-II Gentry, were living in Edgefield District.
+Nicholas moved to the precursor of Tennessee in 1779 and was killed by Indians a few years later.
 Richard Gentry was a veteran of the Revolutionary War whose record is contained in his application for military benefits.
 There is no information as to where he settled after the war, but by 1792 he had moved to Surry County, North Carolina, where he was married.
 In any case, Richard testified as to his birth in December 1755 in Lunenburg County, Virginia.
 This is almost twenty years before the oldest of Nathaniel's known sons so we consider him too old to be a member of Nathaniel's family.
-Nicholas Gentry, a son of Nicholas Gentry of Surry County, North Carolina, had moved to Tennessee.

 We are left with two Gentrys for whom we have not yet accounted.
 The Samuel who was listed in the census as "Sam'l Jentry" is believed to be a brother of the 1779 Nicholas, a son of Nicholas Gentry of North Carolina.
 We shall refer to this Samuel as "Samuel Gentry the Younger".
 The census listing for this family included in addition to Samuel, two males older than 16, two males younger than 16, and five females, one of whom is assumed to have been Samuel's spouse, Frances.
 It seems obvious that this family was one that paralleled Nathaniel's in age and none of them could be considered as part of the latter's family.